kairenchen721/interpretproteinidentification/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of interpretproteinidentification is to …
+The goal of interpretproteinidentification is to improve the interpretbility of protein inference

 ## Installation